-Learning Disability Accommodations: Students who wish to request accommodations in this class for a disability should contact Ms. Elaine Mara, assistant director of academic support services for academic and disability support, at the lower level of Monocacy Hall, or by calling 610-861-1401.
+Learning Disability Accommodations: Students who wish to request accommodations in this class for a disability should contact the Academic Support Center, at the lower level of Monocacy Hall, or by calling 610-861-1401.
 Accommodations cannot be provided until authorization is received from the Academic Support Center.